 Just Another Fool, a spinoff ARG blog of the Slenderman Mythos, includes an entry where the journal that was passed to both of the Slender Man's victims is examined via YouTube video.
 The video reveals not only the drawings that the journal's owner made, but the ADDITIONS to said drawings that the journal's next keeper made, outlining stick figure corpses that were only faint outlines on the original sketches.

 Because of MH and JAF, almost ALL of the Slender Man ARGs that came after include creepy drawings of this nature.

-In episode 5 of The Autobiography Of Jane Eyre, Jane persuades her student Adele, who is somewhat of a child prodigy in this version, to draw pictures.
-Some of them were beautiful and lovely, like a picture of Jane or a picture of Adele's dog pilot.
-Buuut...
-Mr Rochester is drawn on a mountain as a very distant figure, and the last image Jane shows is him with a big apple in his face.
+In episode 5 of The Autobiography of Jane Eyre, Jane persuades her student Adele, who is somewhat of a child prodigy in this version, to draw pictures.
+Some of them were beautiful and lovely, like a picture of Jane or a picture of Adele's dog Pilot.
+But Mr Rochester, her father, is drawn on a mountain as a very distant figure, and the last image Jane shows is him with a big apple in his face.